Xul Solar: esoteric paintings

 card IX (2nd series)

-Letter games emphazise a strict and eclectic system, at the same time.
-For instance, the figure in arcane X reminds the classical representation of Capricorn, the tenth sign in the counter-clockwise orientation.
-Letter k associates the card to Sagittarius and also holds the astrological symbol of planet Earth (esoteric ruler of the sign).
+Letter games emphazise a system that is strict and eclectic, at the same time.
+For instance, the figure in arcane X reminds of the classic representation of Capricorn, the tenth sign in the counter-clockwise orientation.
+Letter k associates the card to Sagittarius, and the card also displays the astrological symbol of planet Earth (esoteric ruler of the archer).
 The reversed symbol is Venus, the esoteric ruler of the opposite sign (Gemini), which is represented in the arcane, too.
-At the same time, Venus (astral ruler of Libra) is included in the arcane for Sagittarius (number 7 in the clockwise orientation) but indirectly.
-This card holds the Spanish letter elle, reversed, so it talks about changing the perspective in orientation (Libra = Sagittarius in the ordering of rectangles for even signs).
+At the same time, Venus (astral ruler of Libra) is included in the arcane for Sagittarius (number 7 in the clockwise orientation) although indirectly.
+This card includes the Spanish letter elle, although reversed, so it talks about changing the perspective in the orientation (Libra = Sagittarius in the ordering of rectangles for even signs).

 Arcane X , by Xul Solar - Tres Mancias